Nepalese royal massacre

-The Nepalese royal massacre occurred on 1 June 2001 at the Narayanhiti Palace, the then-residence of the Nepalese monarchy.
+The Nepalese royal massacre (also called Durbar Hatyakanda) occurred on 1 June 2001 at the Narayanhiti Palace, the then-residence of the Nepali monarchy.
 Nine members of the royal family, including King Birendra and Queen Aishwarya, were killed in a mass shooting during a gathering of the royal family at the palace.
 A government-appointed inquiry team named Crown Prince Dipendra as perpetrator of the massacre.
 Dipendra slipped into a coma after shooting himself in the head.

-Dipendra was declared King of Nepal while comatose after the death of King Birendra.
+Dipendra was declared King of Nepal while comatose after murdering his father and brothers.
 He died in hospital three days after the massacre without regaining consciousness.
 Birendra's brother Gyanendra then became king.

 Events

 According to eyewitness reports and an official investigation carried out by a two-man committee made up of Chief Justice Keshav Prasad Upadhyaya and Taranath Ranabhat, the speaker of the House of Representatives concluded:On 1 June 2001, Crown Prince Dipendra opened fire at a house on the grounds of the Narayanhity Palace, the residence of the Nepalese monarchy, where a party was being held.
 He shot and killed his father, King Birendra, his mother, Queen Aishwarya, and seven other members of the royal family including his younger brother and sister before shooting himself in the head.
-Due to his wiping out of most of the line of succession, Dipendra became king while in a comatose state from the head wound.Dipendra's motive for the murders is unknown, there are various theories.
-Dipendra wanted to marry Devyani Rana, whom he had met in the United Kingdom.
-Some allege that, due to her mother's family being lower-class royal of India and her father's political alliances, the royal family objected.
-In fact, Devyani's Gwalior family were one of the wealthiest former royal families of India, and allegedly far wealthier than the Nepalese monarchs.
-The prospective bride's mother warned her daughter that marrying the Nepalese crown prince might mean a drop in her standard of living.
-Dipendra's prospective bride, chosen by the royal family, was from a competing sub-branch of the Nepalese Rana clan, the Juddha Shamsher line.
+Due to his wiping out of most of the line of succession, Dipendra became king while in a comatose state from the head wound.

+According to another government report, Dipendra entered the dinner party under the influence of drugs and alcohol and was removed after getting into a fight with another guest.
+After making three phone calls to his girlfriend, Devyani Rana, from his chambers, Dipendra returned dressed in army fatigues and carrying three guns, including an M16 assault rifle, to the billiard room where the party was being held, and opened fire, killing seven people.
+He then went to the garden and fatally shot the Queen and his brother Prince Nirajan.
+He then shot and injured one of his uncles after he tried to persuade him to hand over his gun, and then shot himself.